Cremation Costs & Urn Burial: Affordable Options

 Funeral Home Fees

-Each funeral home sets its own pricing.
-Some include transportation and document filing in the base cost, while others charge extra for these services.
+Each provider sets its own pricing.
+Some include transportation and paperwork in their base rate, while others charge extra.

 Type of Urn

-Urn prices range widely—from $50 for a basic container to several hundred dollars for custom urns made from wood, glass, or metal.
-Choosing an urn that reflects your loved one’s personality can make the tribute more meaningful.
+Urn prices range from $50 for a simple container to several hundred dollars for custom urns made of wood, metal, or glass.
+Choosing a personalized urn can enhance the tribute while impacting the total cost to inter ashes.

 Additional Services